isomerpages/moe-regentsec/index.md

             desalination...
           link_text: Read more about it here
           link_url: /secondary-1-science-integrative-activity/
-        - title: International Friendship Day 2025
+        - title: Sec 3 POA Learning Journey to JEM & Westgate
-          date: 22 April 2025
+          date: 20 June 2025
-          announcement: To commemorate International Friendship Day, Regent Secondary launched a vibrant series of activities from 14 to 16 April, centred around the theme “Forging Friendships in a Complex World.”
-The events highlighted the importance of building meaningful connections and embracing diversity...
+          announcement: As part of our commitment to authentic, hands-on learning, the Secondary Three Principles of Accounts (POA) students recently participated in an insightful learning journey to JEM and Westgate malls...
           link_text: Read more about it here
-          link_url: /international-friendship-day-2025/
+          link_url: /sec-3-poa-learning-journey-to-jem-westgate/
-        - title: Hari Raya Concert 2025
+        - title: Bringing Literature to Life Inspiring Learning Journeys Through Theatre
-          date: 21 April 2025
+          date: 20 June 2025
-          announcement: The harmonious melodies of Zapin, the magical chimes of Gamelan, the joyous drumbeats, and the uplifting voices of singers intertwined gracefully to illuminate vibrant performances in Malay dance, Pencak Silat, Wayang Kulit, and a lively pop band sing-along session...
+          announcement: The English and Literature Department at Regent Secondary School recently organised two enriching learning journeys that brought literature beyond the classroom and onto the stage, offering students immersive...
           link_text: Read more about it here
-          link_url: /hari-raya-concert-2025/
+          link_url: /bringing-literature-to-life-inspiring-learning-journeys-through-theatre/
         - title: Annual Cross-Country Run 2025
           date: 20 June 2025
           announcement: On the cool morning of Friday, 23 May 2025, over a thousand